mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   press ctrl-F (cmd-F) of select "View...Search"
 * click left and right arrows in popup to move to previous and next matches
+* search results are live and update as files are modified

 ## Sidebar